-In 2001, the British Fashion Council asked Boudicca to join London Fashion Week and in 2007 they became one of only a handful of labels to ever be invited by the Chambre Syndicale de la Haute Couture, and to great acclaim.
+In 2001, the British Fashion Council asked Boudicca to join London Fashion Week and in 2007 it became one of only a handful of labels to ever be invited by the Chambre Syndicale de la Haute Couture, and to great acclaim.
 At a time when many emerging brands were being swallowed into luxury conglomerates like LVMH, Broach and Kirkby remained determinedly self-funded.
 Consistently blurring the lines between fashion and art, Broach and Kirkby’s work has been displayed at London’s Victoria and Albert Museum, as well as the Art Institute of Chicago.

 Alongside her role as a designer and artist, Zowie Broach has been involved in fashion education for over a decade.
 Teaching for eight years at the University of Westminster in London, Parsons The New School for Design in New York, SIAC in Chicago and Bezalel Academy of Arts and Design in Jerusalem.
 Between 2009 and 2011, Broach was appointed designer in residence at London College of Fashion .